codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 title: The object - document
 short: Document & Event
-description: In this tutorial, we'll talk about an built-in object which allows manipulating HTML document; <br>And get to know how to make our webpages become interactive. <br>Let's get to know the object - document.
+description: In this tutorial, we'll talk about an built-in object which allows manipulating HTML document; <br>And get to know how to make our webpages become interactive. <br>Let's start with the object - document.
-keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, javascript, object, dom, document object model, document, node, bom, browser object model, window
+keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, javascript, object, dom, document object model, document, event

 date: 2017-08-28 05:20:00
 ---